Those dates, in 1956, were monumental for us.

 For the only time in history, the Brooklyn Dodgers were, having beaten the Yankees in the 1955 World Series -- the only time that happened in the seven Yankees-Brooklyn Dodgers World Series matchups.
 By that October (1956), the result was more acceptable; it was the first of 11 times I've experienced the Yankees winning the Series (plus eight times they lost it).

 Which brings another memory.
-Although Mom, Dad and me were not far along in reading or speaking English, I know we were already subscribing to the afternoon newspaper (Shreveport Journal) because I distinctly remember coming home from school and seeing the result of the (Monday) October 8 World Series game -- Game 5 -- that same day.
+Although Mom, Dad and I were not far along in reading or speaking English, I know we already were subscribing to the afternoon newspaper (Shreveport Journal) because I distinctly remember coming home from school and seeing the result of the (Monday) October 8 World Series game -- Game 5 -- that same day.
 The headline said Yankees pitcher Don Larsen had pitched the first perfect game in Series history.
 Perfect game?
 What was that?

 (Games in those days began at noon, Eastern time; so 11 a.m.
 Shreveport time.
 This game took 2 hours, 6 minutes, so it ended at 1:06 p.m., plenty of time for the Journal to get the whole story into its city/home edition.)